Early Head Start and Educare Collaboration Expands CCKC Reach

 “The partnership brings a high-quality program (Educare) into our growing Early Head Start Kansas family.
 With their knowledge of Early Head Start and quality curriculum, they provide a model of high-quality implementation,” commented TFC Head Start Director Pam Black.

-In addition to expanding the EHS reach, the new partnership will offer Educare teachers professional development opportunities and continuing education scholarships through TFC’s EHS grant.
+In addition to expanding the Early Head Start reach, the new partnership will offer Educare teachers professional development opportunities and continuing education scholarships through TFC’s EHS grant.
 One effort is currently underway to train a Project EAGLE team member as a curriculum instructor.

-“Having a trainer at Project EAGLE builds capacity in our community — allowing the training of new teachers to occur in-house at Educare, and creating opportunities for future collaboration assisting area partners with training,” said Black.
+“Having a trainer at Project EAGLE builds capacity in our community — allowing the training of new teachers to be done in-house at Educare, and creating opportunities for future collaboration assisting area partners with training,” said Black.